Melania Trump Spills Parenting Secrets, Reveals Why Donald Trump Never Changed Diapers

 The first lady shared the details of her family life and the reason why Donald Trump never had to change a diaper back when young Barron Trump was still a baby.
 Furthermore, Melania also shares tips on parenting that she believes will help her son grow into the best version of him as he can be.

 First off, Melania Trump discussed her husband, the president, and how he is as a father to their young son.
 According to Melania, 46, Donald, 70, has a beautiful relationship with their son Barron, 11.
-Despite Donald Trump’s ever busy schedule, given that fact that he is running a country, he still maintains quality time with his mini-me.
+Despite Donald Trump’s ever-busy schedule, given that fact that he is running a country, he still maintains quality time with his mini-me.
 Melania believes that their relationship is full of love and respect as reported by Express.

 Moreover, Melania adds that despite New York being their home-base, they also spend a considerable amount of time in their resort in Palm Beach, Florida.
 Known as the Winter White House, Mar-a-Lago is the place where the father and son duo, Donald and Barron spend their time playing golfs, sharing meals and enjoying some family time.
 “It is always a really special time.”